scale-it/algo-builder/docs/user-script-execution.md

     algob deploy // will run all the scripts present in scripts folder algob deploy scripts/script1.js // will run script1.js. algob deploy scripts/script2.js scripts/script1.js // will run script2.js and script1.js in given order

+## Tests

+In algob, test files are JS files located in `test` directory and their purpose is to test algorand smart contracts present in `/assets`.
+Check `@algorand-builder/runtime` package for more info on tests.

+Tests are run through the command `algob test`.